richecr/PyElit/docs/topic_modeling/introdution.md

 # Introduction

-PyElit is also a library that allows classify texts that deal with urban problems.
-For now it is not possible to train the model with your own data.
+PyElit is also a library that allows classifying texts that deal with urban problems.
+For now, it is not possible to train the model with your own data.

 ## Objective

-The module aims to classify a text in one of the urban problems trained in the model: basic sanitation, traffic, works and miscellaneous.
+The module aims to classify a text in one of the urban problems trained in the model: basic sanitation, traffic, works, and miscellaneous.
 The model was trained with television news reports: JPB Calendar of the JPB newscast of TV Cabo Branco affiliated with TV Globo.

-It also allows the visualization of texts documents of that topic, allows us to see the keywords for a given topic.
+It also allows the visualization of text documents of that topic, and also allows us to see the keywords for a given topic.

 # How to use ?

 The `TopicModeling` class is quite simple to use.
-Just import and instantiate an object of the class and then call the mian method: `rate_text`.
+Just import and instantiate an object of the class and then call the main method: `rate_text`.

 Let's see some examples of how to use: